Hostile by Design

 For-profit developers of affordable housing, of course, want and need to make a profit on their projects.
 As a nonprofit, we are uniquely situated to be able to provide affordable housing that is actually affordable and not reliant on profit.

 As an agency that master leases hundreds of low rent units throughout the city, we see a lot of corners cut to make rental units profitable.
-We can’t solve all of the issues but we can do this:
+We can’t solve all of the issues surrounding affordable housing, but we can do this:

 - Understand that the digital divide is the new redlining and ensure that any housing we build and/or manage will make internet service accessible to all tenants.